Yale, Virginia

 Yale is an unincorporated community in rural Sussex County, Virginia, United States.
 Its ZIP code is 23897.

 Hunting Quarter Plantation

-The historic Hunting Quarter plantation, is located near Yale.
-Hunting Quarter, was built after 1745 by Captain Henry Harrison who fought in the French and Indian War.
-Captain Harrison was a brother of Benjamin Harrison V, the signer of the Declaration of Independence, and uncle of President William Henry Harrison (1774-1841).
+The historic Hunting Quarter plantation is located near Yale.
+Hunting Quarter, was built after 1745 by Captain Henry Harrison, who fought in the French and Indian War.
+Captain Harrison was a brother of Benjamin Harrison V, a signatory of the U.S. Declaration of Independence, and uncle of President William Henry Harrison (1774-1841).
 "Hunting Quarter" remained in the possession of the Harrison family until 1887.
 Hunting Quarter is listed on the National Register of Historic Places.